bennadel/TinyTest/README.md

 [MXUnit][2]; it's a robust unit testing framework that has been battle-hardened for years by the ColdFusion community.

+## Railo Compatibility

+Railo's ColdFusion engine has some settings that require you to use explicit Arguments and Variables scope references.
+Since I am doubtful that I can be mindful of this, I have created a separate [Railo branch][3] branch.
+As features are added here, they will be cherry-picked into the Railo branch to keep the two in sync.

 ## Specs Directory

 Tiny Test will look in the "specs" directory for your test cases.
 It will attempt to run